Homer Team’s victory at the RoboCup 2018

 Robots storing groceries and serving at a restaurant

 Homer Team counted on two robots on board for the RoboCup@Home tests: a PAL Robotics’ TIAGo and a custom-made Lisa.
 The team leader, Raphael Memmesheimer, is very happy with their performance: “Lisa did a very good job serving in an unknown restaurant drinks and food to unknown people.
-And TIAGo did a great job in the finals imitating behavior that Lisa observed with hard to grasp objects like a fork or knife.”
+And TIAGo did a great job in the finals imitating behaviour that Lisa observed with hard to grasp objects like a fork or knife.”

 The Storing Groceries Task was one of the big challenges they encountered, for which they used TIAGo, because “he is so much more reliable than our custom robot in manipulation centric tasks”, says Memmesheimer.
 This task consisted of storing groceries from a table into the correct position inside a cupboard and placed according to the type of product.
 “The cupboard was closed in the beginning.
 To make it even more complex there were also unknown objects which should be stored correctly”, he explains.

 The Dishwasher Test was another achievement: “The robot was supposed to clean a table and store cutlery and dishes safely in a dishwasher.
 TIAGo is perfect for a task like this because of his flexibility through the 7 DOF arm and the linear torso”, shared the team leader.
-For the finals, they used both TIAGo and Lisa robots for a Markerless Visual Programming by Demonstration:
+For the finals, they used both TIAGo and Lisa robots for a Markerless Visual Programming by Demonstration.

 Counting on a passionate team and the right robots